nodemcu/nodemcu-firmware/docs/modules/rotary.md

 queue of events, then PRESS and RELEASE events may also be missed.
 Multiple pending TURN events are typically dispatched as one TURN callback with the final position as its parameter.

-Some switches have 4 steps per detent.
-This means that, in practice, the application should divide the position by 4 and use that to determine the number of clicks.
+Some switches have 4 (or 2) steps per detent.
+This means that, in practice, the application should divide the position by 4 (or 2) and use that to determine the number of clicks.
 It is unlikely that a switch will ever reach 30 bits of rotation in either direction -- some are rated for under 50,000 revolutions.